 Configure your polling question and answer options.
 You can also run the surveys on schedule by creating the recurrent reports in the Standuply web account.

 3. Results are in the Slack channel

-All Slack channel member can answer the Poll and results will be will be displayed immediately after the vote.
+All Slack channel members can answer the Poll, and results will be displayed immediately after the vote.